Do you know someone who is:

 If you are concerned that someone you know is showing these signs, it is important to visit a GP for advice.
 If appropriate, the GP will make a referral to one of the specialist West London Mental Health Trust Memory Assessment Service.

-The Alzheimer's Society has put together a dementia guide to help you understand what happens next and explains the therapies and services available.
-The dementia guide is available in a other languages such as Hindi, Urdu and Punjabi.
-There is also a dementia guide video with a version in British sign language.
+The Alzheimer's Society has put together a dementia guide to help you understand what happens following a diagnosis of dementia and explains the therapies and services available.